Changing value of gold

 Rachel Doerr, Founder & Managing Director of Doerr Dallas Valuations, partner of NFU Mutual says: “The price of gold is closely tagged to the prevailing economic environment.
 When the market is stable, so too will be the price of gold.
 A bullish market will see a decline in gold prices and in turbulent or uncertain environment gold prices increase.
 This is because gold is a ‘safe’, global commodity.
 As an example, gold coins were sewn into the hems of fleeing exiles.
 It is currency wherever you are.”

-In the last decade alone, the price of gold has risen by nearly 80% to £1,649 per troy ounce.
+In the last year alone, the price of gold has risen by £527 to £1,896 per troy ounce.

 Rachel comments: “Items made from precious metals - specifically gold - have been at the highest level of desirability for centuries.
 However, in the 21st Century we have seen such a massive increase in the raw value of gold as a commodity that the effect on jewellery, watches, bullion and other collectibles made from gold are likely to have increased too.”